MarkBroerkens/CarND-Vehicle-Detection/README.md

 |3072 | YCrCb | 32 | 0.896 |
 |12288 | YCrCb | 64 | 0.901 |

-The following parameters resulted in the best test accuracy (>92%): color space YCrCb with spatial size of 16.
-The test was executed twice in order to validate the results.
+The best results are marked in the table.

 ## HOG parameters.